Comprehensive Guide to Installing Grease Fittings for Aviation Equipment

 What Are Grease Fittings?

-Before we dive into the installation process, let's first define what grease fittings are.
-Grease fittings, also known as Zerk fittings or lubrication fittings, are small, threaded components that allow grease to be injected into a bearing or other moving part of your equipment.
+Before we dive into the installation process, let's first define what is a grease fitting.
+Grease fittings, also known as Zerk fittings, grease Zerk fittings or lubrication fittings, are small, threaded components that allow grease to be injected into a bearing or other moving part of your equipment.
 Grease fittings are essential for equipment maintenance, as they provide an easy and efficient way to lubricate bearings and deliver precise amounts of grease to other moving parts.

 Tools You Will Need

-To install a new grease fitting, you will need the following tools:
+To install a Zerk grease fitting, you will need the following tools:

 Step-by-Step Guide to Installing Grease Fittings